 An even better example is the Instagram account @onceuponanativity, operated by a young mom in Minnesota, named Ashleigh, who used a Kickstarter campaign to publish a children’s book about Advent.
 Even if I hadn’t done some brief PR work for the book last year, I would follow her anyway because she has three adorable little girls and is renovating an old farmhouse just outside Minneapolis.
 Totally outside of my daily life; totally fun to peek into her world.
 Plus, accompanying the book are little dolls (great replacements for the Elf on the Shelf) that have been produced ethically and sustainably by Hmong women, so watching those come together also makes for fun posts.
 Ashleigh’s accounts (the farmhouse has its own!) are fun throughout the year, and of course now the book is forefront in my mind with Christmas coming up, because I’ve been watching its progress all year.

-Lastly, keep in mind that a majority of millennials—55 percent—research their purchases online.
+Lastly, keep in mind that a majority of people—55 percent—research their purchases online.
 Forty percent do so on their smart phone.

 Sometimes they even use social media as a litmus test for a new product.
 If it’s worth checking out, they reason, this company/author/speaker must be on Twitter.
 Having absolutely no digital presence seems weird and suspicious these days.